H-space: Examples and properties

 The standard definition of the fundamental group, together with the fact that it is a group, can be rephrased as saying that the loop space of a pointed topological space has the structure of an H-group, as equipped with the standard operations of concatenation and inversion.
-Furthermore a continuous basepoint preserving map of pointed topological space induces a H-homomorphism of the corresponding loop spaces; this reflects the group homomorphism on fundamental groups induced by a continuous map.
+Furthermore, a continuous basepoint-preserving map of pointed topological spaces induces an H-homomorphism of the corresponding loop spaces; this reflects the group homomorphism on fundamental groups induced by a continuous map.

-It is straightforward to verify that, given a pointed homotopy equivalence from a H-space to a pointed topological space, there is a natural H-space structure on the latter space.
-As such, the existence of an H-space structure on a given space is only dependent on pointed homotopy type.
+It is straightforward to verify that, given a pointed homotopy equivalence from an H-space to a pointed topological space, there is a natural H-space structure on the latter space.
+As such, the existence of an H-space structure on a given space is only dependent on its pointed homotopy type.

 The multiplicative structure of an H-space adds structure to its homology and cohomology groups.
 For example, the cohomology ring of a path-connected H-space with finitely generated and free cohomology groups is a Hopf algebra.
 Also, one can define the Pontryagin product on the homology groups of an H-space.

 The fundamental group of an H-space is abelian.
 To see this, let X be an H-space with identity e and let f and g be loops at e.
 Define a map F: [0,1] × [0,1] → X by F(a,b) = f(a)g(b).
 Then F(a,0) = F(a,1) = f(a)e is homotopic to f, and F(0,b) = F(1,b) = eg(b) is homotopic to g.
 It is clear how to define a homotopy from [f][g] to [g][f].

-Adams' Hopf invariant one theorem, named after Frank Adams, states that S0, S1, S3, S7 are the only spheres that are H-spaces.
+Adams' Hopf invariant one theorem, named after Frank Adams, states that S0, S1, S3, and S7 are the only spheres that are H-spaces.
 Each of these spaces forms an H-space by viewing it as the subset of norm-one elements of the reals, complexes, quaternions, and octonions, respectively, and using the multiplication operations from these algebras.
 In fact, S0, S1, and S3 are groups (Lie groups) with these multiplications.
 But S7 is not a group in this way because octonion multiplication is not associative, nor can it be given any other continuous multiplication for which it is a group.